The new Calliope Games Newsletter of Awesomeness is out! Casual Game Revolution “Recommends” that you read it by clicking the link below!

-The October Newsletter of Awesomeness is out.
-If you did not receive a copy, click Kite, who will fly you over to take a look!
+The latest Calliope Games Newsletter of Awesomeness is out.
+If you did not receive a copy, click the Yeti, who will show you where it can be found!

 Anticipated Calliope Games Titles Will Be Available In Late 2017!